 Appalachia boasts some of the most diverse temperate rainforest in the world.
 The rich hardwood and evergreen canopies shelter a large population of migrating and resident birds, numerous mammals, and hundreds of rare plant and insect species.
 The true native forests are often threatened, however, by clearcutting, urban expansion and mountaintop removal coal mining.
 Stewardship by landowners is essential to retain a vital Appalachian forest eco-system for the future.

-Appalachian Voices offers a free handbook and DVD that serve as manuals for private forest landowners who would like to learn about methods for managing and maintaining a healthy forest.
-Organizations that promote the importance of sustainable forestry in our region will find both the handbook and the DVD to be excellent educational tools.
+Appalachian Voices offers a free PDF that serves as a manual for private forest landowners who would like to learn about methods for managing and maintaining a healthy forest.
+Organizations that promote the importance of sustainable forestry in our region will find the manual to be an excellent educational tool.

 NEW TO THE SECOND EDITION: